Miami's Top 10 Boat-Up Restaurants to Dock and Dine

 Baia Beach Club

-Serving up breakfast, lunch, dinner and Sunday brunch, Baia Beach Club has something on the menu for everyone, with dishes meant for sharing.
-From a beets and farro salad, to oysters, grilled octopus and tuna tartare, boat up and sample a full menu of flavors from land and sea, along with delicious hand-crafted cocktails.
+Serving up breakfast, lunch, dinner, and weekend brunch, Baia Beach Club has something for everyone, with dishes meant for sharing.
+From Chioggia beets salad to oysters, grilled octopus, and tuna tartare, boat up and sample a full menu of flavors from land and sea, along with delicious hand-crafted cocktails.

-Dockage is free for the first four hours for members, and 3 hours free if you spend $250 for non-members.
-Flat dockage is $4 per foot with a minimum of 30 feet.
-Call the marina at 305-514-1926 for more details.
+Dockage is free for the first four hours for members, and three hours free if you spend $250 for non-members.

 Shuckers Waterfront Bar & Grill